Content-Operations/Content-Operations.github.io/index.md

 Similarly to the above, a good lede (aka the lead paragraph) is vital to enticing busy readers to spend more time on a post.
 Like a good headline, ledes should be short and engaging.
 However, a lede should be more than just a rehash of the hed or the dek: It should supplement it, flesh it out and offer an appealing hook to read more.

--   Short Aim for a few direct sentences.
+-   Short: Aim for a few direct sentences.

--   Avoid links in the lede (or in the first sentence) unless you are pointing to an internal page.
+-   Avoid: links in the lede (or in the first sentence) unless you are pointing to an internal page.
 Otherwise, you're pushing readers out of the story.

 Example: